The Bible

 6He left all that he had in Joseph's hand.
 He didn't concern himself with anything, except for the food which he ate.
 Joseph was well-built and handsome.

-7It happened after these things, that his master
+7After these things, his master

 11About this time, he went into the house to do his work, and there were none of the men of the house inside.